cassidyfoust/Groovies/README.md

 - Styling
 - Add in code that prevents users from adding duplicate likes/dislikes
 - check for dupes using logic for users!!!!!!
+- only add group preferences when group is formed